mohamadkhazaee/react-native-gif-app/README.md

 - Automatic refresh every 10 seconds for new random GIFs.
 - Implementing live search functionality with the GIPHY API.
 - Navigating to a detailed screen on tapping a search result.
+- Load more GIFs as you scroll to the bottom of the list (Infinite Scroll).

 ## Tech Stack